 Looking for more kid friendly museums and exhibitions?
 Check out our guide on 32 of our favorite children friendly museums and exhibitions in Singapore.

 Looking for more animal experiences and places for kids to experience nature?
 Check out this article on our favorite farms to visit with kids in Singapore.

 Looking for more holiday camps?
 Check out this article on the best year end holiday camps for kids in Singapore.

 Looking for more staycation ideas?
-Check out this article on 33 of the best kid friendly hotels and resorts for a family staycation in Singapore (hotels, glamping, and cruises)
+Check out this article on 39 of the best kid friendly hotels and resorts for a family staycation in Singapore (hotels, glamping, and cruises)

 Date: From 6 Nov 2021 - Dec 2022

 Location: National Gallery Singapore, 1 St Andrew's Road Singapore 178957

 More information on the Children Biennale's website.